Are you struggling to write good, Band 6-level textual analysis for your HSC prescribed texts?

 #2: Create Character Profiles

-The best way to do this is to create character profiles for main characters.
-Your profile should include your character’s name, background, personality, and any other details that are important to the plot.
+The best way understand the complex details of your text’s cast is to create character profiles for main characters that include their name, background, personality, and any other key details.

 You should also include the character’s significance to the overall plot, such as the role they play, how they grow, and their relationships with other key characters.
 These profiles can also include some important quotes related to the character.

-Feel free to get creative with your character profiles!
+Feel free to get creative!
 If you’re a visual learner, you can even add some sketches or pictures of what you think the characters look like!

 #3: Understand the Context

-The context of the text and the composer is a very influential element of textual analysis.
-It can help you uncover the purpose of the author, the effect of the text, and some of the symbols, metaphors, and deeper meanings hidden in the text, which will allow you to formulate stronger arguments during your analysis.
+Looking into the context of the text and the composer can help you uncover the purpose of the author, the effect of the text, and some of the symbols, metaphors, and deeper meanings hidden in the text, which will allow you to formulate stronger arguments.

-Now, do the same thing but with the context of the composer.
-Check out some author/director biographies and write down their background, when and where they lived, and how this might affect their perspective when composing the text.
+- Now, do the same thing but with the context of the composer.
+Check out some author/director biographies and write down their background, when and where they lived, and how this might affect their perspective.

 Step 2: Identify Significant Themes